Vipinn29/Agritech/README.md

 - `CMS/` - Content management system related files
 - Various PHP files in the root directory handle user-facing pages and functionality.

+## Live Site
+The project is live and accessible at: [koyturfishfarming.com](https://koyturfishfarming.com)

 ## Contact / Support
 For support or inquiries, please contact the project maintainer at the admin email above.